4 Action Packed Days in Mexico City

 Cats & Coddiwomple - Xochimilco, Mexico!!

-We had planned to visit a museum after our trip to Xochimilco, but we were both quite tired from the lack of sleep the night before.
-We instead opted to go back to the hotel and take a nap.
-After a little R&R back at Pug Seal Tennyson we walked around Polanco, did a little window shopping, and spent the rest of the evening having cocktails and dinner.
+I had planned to visit a museum after our trip to Xochimilco, but the lack of sleep the night before caught up with me and I opted for a nap instead.
+After a little R&R back at Pug Seal Tennyson I walked around Polanco, did a little window shopping, and spent the rest of the evening having cocktails and dinner.

-Our first stop was a speakeasy style cocktail bar called Jules Basement.
+My first stop was a speakeasy style cocktail bar called Jules Basement.
 Behind a refrigerator door in a local restaurant, dark steps lead down to a cozy speakeasy with a huge cocktail menu.
-Phones are discouraged, but the bartenders were accommodating when we wanted to take a photo of an amazing tequila we wanted to remember for later!
+Phones are discouraged, but the bartenders were accommodating when I wanted to take a photo of an amazing tequila that I wanted to remember for later!
 The service was wonderful and the atmosphere was a lot of fun.
 A great way to spend an hour before dinner.
 If you decide to check it out, be sure to leave yourself a little extra time to find it – that is an adventure on its own and part of the fun!

 Pujol - Taco Omakase Bar

-For dinner we had a 5 minute walk over to Pujol for the Omakase Taco Bar experience.
+For dinner I had to take a quick 5 minute walk over to Pujol for the Omakase Taco Bar experience.
 The bar seats 11 diners who enjoy a 12 course dinner served omakase-style (chef’s choice – no ordering).
 It is paired with your choice of beer, wine, or tequila/mezcal.

 Omakase Tacos by Pujol is available by reservation only, and they fill up quickly.